Mshehu5/CsvToJsonHng/README.md

 2. Input the name of the csv file if the file doesn't have a .csv extension you will be prompted out of the Script

-3.Read CSV from Local Directory
+3. Read CSV from Local Directory

-4.JSON File Is Generated per NFT entry in the CSV 5.Each JSON File is Hashed using sha256 standard
+4. JSON File Is Generated per NFT entry in the CSV
+5. Each JSON File is Hashed using sha256 standard
-6.The sha256 hash is appended to the csv file.
+6. The sha256 hash is appended to the csv file.

 Temlate of the CHIP-0007 compatible json files that will be generated